Private medical insurance for business

 Our documents help business owners understand how our policies can support them and help their employees.
 They’re also designed to help you introduce the benefits of each product to the client.

-Client-facing Solutions literature describes the policy’s cover, the options and the general exclusions in full.
+Client-facing Solutions literature describes the product’s cover, the options and the general exclusions in full.
 It’s a useful guide for you when you’re talking through the upgrades and downgrades available.
 It’s important that you get to know these documents well, as this will help you conduct a compliant sale.
+Please read the following documents together; the Solutions brochure, policy wording document and the insurance product information document.

 These documents explain how the product works

-Hospital Lists (PDF 1780KB) – options for your clients
+Hospital Lists (PDF 1890KB) – options for your clients

 These documents help you make applications

-Remember, you can always get a quote by speaking to your Healthcare Bureau Consultant.
-You’ll also find a full range of Solutions literature in our searchable Document Library.
+Remember, you can always get a quote by speaking to your Health Trading Centre consultants.
+You’ll also find a full range of Solutions literature in our searchable Document Library and you can order printed copies from here as well.
 Other items that may be useful include:

 Private healthcare for businesses (PDF 4355KB) – a handy guide explaining the business case for PMI, which you can use as a leave-behind or use to attract new clients.